puppetlabs/puppet-docs/source/puppet/6.3/type.md

 RPM packaging support; should work anywhere with a working `rpm` binary.

     This provider supports the `install_options` and `uninstall_options` attributes, which allow command-line flags to be passed to rpm.
-These options should be specified as a string (e.g. '--flag'), a hash (e.g. {'--flag' => 'value'}), or an array where each element is either a string or a hash.
+These options should be specified as an array where each element is either a string or a hash.

 * Required binaries: `rpm`
 * Supported features: `install_options`, `installable`, `uninstall_options`, `uninstallable`, `upgradeable`, `versionable`, `virtual_packages`